loloyd/duplicatekiller/README.md

 ## Quick Usage Instructions ##

-1. Drag and drop possible duplicate files into the "Target" list box.
-Files will be checked here for duplicate matches against files found in the "Source" list box once the "Detect Duplicates" command button has been summoned.
+1. Drag and drop possible duplicate files into the **"Target"** list box.
+Files will be checked here for duplicate matches against files found in the **"Source"** list box once the **"Detect Duplicates"** command button has been summoned.

- 1a.
-To remove listed files (delist) from the *"Target"* list box, make a selection of the desired files first then click on the Delete keyboard button.
+   1.a.
+To remove listed files (delist) from the **"Target"** list box, make a selection of the desired files first then click on the Delete keyboard button.

-2. Drag and drop potential comparison files into the *"Source"* list box.
-Files listed here will serve as reference files for comparison only once the *"Detect Duplicates"* command button has been summoned.
+2. Drag and drop potential comparison files into the **"Source"** list box.
+Files listed here will serve as reference files for comparison only once the **"Detect Duplicates"** command button has been summoned.

- 2a.
-To remove listed files (delist) from the *"Source"* list box, make a selection of the desired files first then click on the Delete keyboard button.
+   2.a.
+To remove listed files (delist) from the **"Source"** list box, make a selection of the desired files first then click on the Delete keyboard button.

-3. Mark the *"Kill detected duplicates"* checkbox if the deletion of detected duplicate files from the *"Target"* list box is desired.
-When marked, the *"Detect Duplicates"* command button changes its caption to *"Detect Duplicates and Kill"*.
-When unmarked, the *"Detect Duplicates"* command button changes its caption to *"Detect Duplicates Only"*.
+3. Mark the **"Kill detected duplicates"** checkbox if the deletion of detected duplicate files from the **"Target"** list box is desired.
+When the **"Kill detected duplicates"** checkbox is marked, the **"Detect Duplicates"** command button changes its caption to **"Detect Duplicates and Kill"**.
+When the checkbox option is unmarked, the **"Detect Duplicates"** command button changes its caption to **"Detect Duplicates Only"**.

-4. Mark the *"Remove empty directories"* checkbox if the deletion of empty directories is desired.
+4. Mark the **"Remove empty directories"** checkbox if the deletion of empty directories is desired.

-5. Click the *"Detect Duplicates and Kill"* or *"Detect Duplicates Only"* to start the detection of duplicate files in a byte-by-byte comparison mode.
+5. Click the **"Detect Duplicates and Kill"** or **"Detect Duplicates Only"** to start the detection of duplicate files in a byte-by-byte comparison mode.

 ## Known Limitations ##